SUPERETDUPER/Freezer-Tracker/README.md

 1. Download the code on your device.

+2. Run `pip3 install openpyxl` to install the openpyxl library (pip must already be installed).

-2. Run `main.py` once.
+3. Run `main.py` once.
 Nothing will happen but this will generate a `/local` folder.

-3. Open `/local/local.conf` and change the value of `project_code` to whatever you want to name your project.
+4. Open `/local/local.conf` and change the value of `project_code` to whatever you want to name your project.
 If you are tracking data for several different freezer on the same server, this code needs to be unique.

-4. Run `main.py`
+5. Run `main.py`

 #### Optional further setup